 - Minimise the distress all too often seen during and after a transition into a different care setting

-At the heart of the SPECAL Method is an innovative way of understanding dementia from the point of view of the person with the condition - the SPECAL Photograph Album.
+At the heart of the SPECAL Method is an innovative way of understanding dementia from the point of view of the person with the condition – the SPECAL Photograph Album.
 This leads to a counter-intuitive but essential set of principles known as SPECAL sense, a way of communicating with the person with dementia that immediately reduces stress for everyone concerned.
-Carefound is now introducing training in the general principles of the SPECAL method across its home care team to ensure that all its clients can benefit.
+Carefound Home Care provides training in the general principles of the SPECAL method across its home care team to ensure that all its clients can benefit.

 The conditions regarded as essential for well-being according to the Contented Dementia Trust are: